Rudd-O/qubes-shared-folders/README.md

 persisted for long (they are ephemeral) and they cannot be modified through this settings tool.

+Note that grants and denial do not automatically translate into qubes auto-mounting folders on boot -- they are merely permissions — you need to figure out how to mount folders when your qube powers on, using the XDG autostart facility.

 ## Comparison with other solutions

 * File copy/move between VMs: serves a different use case, although